 Don’t just take a contractor’s word for it.
 Even a well-intentioned contractor can forget, misinterpret, or otherwise stray from an original figure.
 Ballpark numbers are fine, but when it comes to a bid price, get it in writing.

 Make sure a complete legal agreement is drafted.
-It should include the pay schedule, scope of work, and site plan as well as a change-order clause and warranty information.
+It should include the payment schedule, scope of work, and site plan as well as a change-order clause and warranty information.

 Get Help Choosing a Bathroom Remodel Contractor

 With these steps, you can find a good renovation contractor with a little time and patience.
 GreatBuildz offers an even simpler solution.
-We can personally match you with pre-screened contractors suited for your needs, at no cost, and we offer ongoing project support.
+We can personally match you with pre-screened contractors in Los Angeles, Orange County, Ventura & San Diego suited for your needs, at no cost, and we offer ongoing project support.
 To learn more or get started, call 818-317-3567 today.